sistaniabong/meal-prep-life/README.md

 ## User Story
 ```
-AS A novice(busy student?) cook,
+AS A novice busy college student,
 I WANT to search for a recipe,
-SO THAT I can plan my meals for the week and cook them when I get ready.
+SO THAT I can plan my meals for the week and cook them when I get ready
 ```

 ## Acceptance Criteria
 ```
 GIVEN a website with a search bar